dashingsoft/pyarmor/docs/man.rst

 --exclude PATH                Exclude the path in recusrive mode.
 Multiple paths are allowed, separated by ",", or use this option multiple times
---exact                       Only obfuscate list scripts --no-bootstrap                Do not insert bootstrap code to entry script --no-cross-protection         Do not insert protection code to entry script --plugin NAME                 Insert extra code to entry script, it could be used multiple times --platform NAME               Distribute obfuscated scripts to other platform --advanced <0,1>              Disable or enable advanced mode --restrict <0,1,2,3,4>        Set restrict mode --runtime <0,1,2,3>           Where to save runtime files -n, --no-runtime              DO NOT generate runtime files --bootstrap <0,1,2,3>         How to insert bootstrap code to entry script
+--exact                       Only obfuscate list scripts --no-bootstrap                Do not insert bootstrap code to entry script --bootstrap <0,1,2,3>         How to insert bootstrap code to entry script --no-cross-protection         Do not insert protection code to entry script --plugin NAME                 Insert extra code to entry script, it could be used multiple times --platform NAME               Distribute obfuscated scripts to other platform --advanced <0,1>              Disable or enable advanced mode --restrict <0,1,2,3,4>        Set restrict mode
+-n, --no-runtime              DO NOT generate runtime files --package-runtime <0,1>       Save the runtime files as package or not --enable-suffix               Generate the runtime package with unique name

 **DESCRIPTION**

 PyArmor first checks whether :ref:`Global Capsule` exists in the ``HOME`` path.
 If not, make it.

 Then find all the scripts to be obfuscated.
-There are 3 modes to search the scripts:
+There are 3 modes to search the
+scripts:

 * Normal: find all the `.py` files in the same path of entry script
 * Recursive: find all the `.py` files in the path of entry script recursively
 * Exact: only these scripts list in the command line

 If there is an entry script, PyArmor will modify it, insert cross protection code into the entry script.

 Next obfuscate all these scripts in the default output path `dist`.